laravel/spark-docs/billing.md

 <a name="provider-configuration"></a>
 ## Provider Configuration

-After installing Spark, your application's `.env` file will contain environment variables that need to be populated.
-If you are using Stripe, you will need to populate the `STRIPE_KEY` and `STRIPE_SECRET` environment variables.
+After installing Spark, your application's `.env` file will contain the `STRIPE_KEY` and `STRIPE_SECRET` environment variables that need to be populated.
 You may retrieve these values from your Stripe control panel.

-If you are using Braintree, you will need to populate the `BRAINTREE_ENV`, `BRAINTREE_MODEL`, `BRAINTREE_MERCHANT_ID`, `BRAINTREE_PUBLIC_KEY`, and `BRAINTREE_PRIVATE_KEY` variables.

 <a name="webhooks"></a>
 ### Webhooks

-In order to display a list of your customer's invoices, you must configure the appropriate webhooks on Stripe or Braintree.
 Stripe webhooks should be configured to point to the `/webhook/stripe` URI.
-The Braintree `subscription_canceled`, `subscription_charged_successfully`, and `subscription_expired` webhook events should be configured to point to the `/webhook/braintree` URI.
+Here's the list of event types you need to configure:

+- customer.subscription.updated
+- customer.subscription.deleted
+- customer.updated
+- customer.deleted
+- invoice.payment_action_required
+- invoice.payment_succeeded

 <a name="configuring-billing-plans"></a>
 ## Configuring Billing Plans